-Guides on commonly taught topics in world history along with selected primary and secondary sources, discussion questions, teaching strategies, differentiation, interactive activities, and annotated bibliographies.
+Explore commonly taught topics along with related primary sources, discussion questions, teaching strategies, and annotated bibliographies.

 The syllabus below lays out a 15-week course, beginning in the 6th century and continuing through the 20th century.
 It provides suggestions for how to use units and their various parts with your students, as some of the materials are student-facing, and others are instructor-facing....
 Read More »